Want to bring a little touch of madness to your home?

 Instead of curing the writer’s block, Jack begins to lose his mind.
 The hotel becomes a prison full of weird visions and strange happenings.
 When the voices inside Jack’s head start asking for a sacrifice, can he deliver?
 Is he actually capable of murder?

 The Shining Carpet is Born

 In several key scenes in Kubrick’s 1980 film, the Overlook carpet (seen in the hotel’s corridor) is a major feature.
 One sees young Danny on his tricycle in his first, unnerving encounter with the famous room 237.

-For it’s exterior, they filmed at The Timberline Lodge, located at Mt.
+For its exterior, they filmed at The Timberline Lodge, located at Mt.
 Hood in Oregon, USA.
-They filmed the interior were all film sets, made in Elstree Studios.
+They filmed the interior of all the film sets, made in Elstree Studios.
 But they took their influence from the inside of the Ahwahnee Hotel in Yosemite.

 As with all things Kubrick, the carpet has been the target of a great amount of analysis (and conspiracy!) over the years.
 It’s impossible to imagine that the known perfectionist picked it on a whim.
 It’s such a distinct carpet.

 The Prince of Pattern — David Hicks